Severson-Group/AMDC-Hardware/docs/expansionPort.md

 More details on the DB15 connector can be found in [here](https://content.norcomp.net/rohspdfs/Connectors/17Y/178/513/178-H15-513R497.pdf)

-### 2. isoSPI communication interface
+### 2. IsoSPI communication interface

-The isoSPI communication interface is implemented using the [LTC6820](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf)IC.
+The isoSPI communication interface is implemented using the [LTC6820](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf) IC.
 This IC provides a bi-directional interface between standard SPI signals and differential pulses.
 It also translates the 1.8V SPI signals from the PicoZed to 5V.
 For termination, a 120 Ω resistor is added.
 The maximum and minimum operating conditions are provided in the following table:

 | Parameter                             |    Conditions     |   MIN   |  MAX  |